Signs Of A Panic Attack: What To Watch For And When To Seek Help

 Healthy lifestyle choices

 You may prevent panic attacks by making healthy lifestyle choices.
-For example, you might choose to eat healthy, wake up and sleep at the same times each day, and go to the doctor for a yearly checkup.
+For example, you might choose to eat a healthy diet, wake up and sleep at the same times each day, and go to the doctor for a yearly checkup.
 You can also spend time with people you love and take time in nature to connect with your environment.

 The TIPP skill from dialectical behavior therapy (DBT)